osiegmar/FastCSV/README.md

 ------

-The primary use cases of FastCSV are:
+The primary use cases of FastCSV include:

-- in big data applications: read and write data on a massive scale
+- In *big data* applications: efficiently reading and writing data on a massive scale.
-- in small data applications: a lightweight library without any further dependencies
+- In *small data* applications: serving as a lightweight library without additional dependencies.

 ## Benchmark & Compatibility